patbl/Skillshare.im/app/views/pages/faq.html.md

 [effective altruists](http://home.centreforeffectivealtruism.org/)—people
 who want to help others in the most effective ways possible.

+#### What data about me do you store?

+When you send someone an offer or request, we store only the metadata (e.g., who sent it, when it was sent), not the message itself.
+When you reply to a message someone sent you regarding an offer or wanted you placed on the site, your response goes directly to the recipient, so we don't have any record of it at all.

 #### How do I add formatting my offers and wanteds?

 You can use